akeneo/pim-api-docs/content/guides/translation-connection/introduction.md

 # Introduction
 ![Asset family illustration](../../img/illustrations/illus--Translatedproduct.svg)

-> Do you want to connect your PIM to your online translation solution?
+> You want to connect your PIM to your online translation solution?
 > You want to implement a product translation feature and you don't know where to start?

 You landed in the right place!